implicitsurfaces/polymorph/README.md

     python script/equilibrium_viz.py --3d cost_function_data.csv

+To run the jupyter notebook, you need to have the python env installed.
+You need to [install rye](https://rye-up.com/) and then run:

+    rye sync

+Then run:

+    rye run jupyter lab

 ## Architecture + overview

 Most of the codebase is written in Rust and setup within a [Cargo Workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) so it can be checked easily in development via `cargo check` and `cargo clippy` at the root directory.